Online Covariance Matrix Estimation in Stochastic Gradient Descent: Introduction

+As an alternative, one can use the non-overlapping batch-means $\sum_{k=i}^{i+l_{n}}x_{k}/l_{n} - \bar{x}_{n}$ for $i = 1, 1 + l_{n}, 1+2l_{n}, ...$, to construct a similar estimate.
+Properties of overlapping and non-overlapping batch-means estimators are discussed in \citet{subsampling} and \citet{resampling}.
+In our problem, estimation of $\Sigma$ in \eqref{eq:asym_norm} becomes more complicated since SGD iterates form a non-stationary Markov Chain.

-Things become more complicated here since SGD iterates form a non-stationary Markov Chain.
-To apply to SGD, \citet{chen2016statistical} modified the classic non-overlapping batch-means by allowing increasing batch size and shows that the batch-means can be applied to estimate covariance matrix of ASGD iterates.
-However, a serious drawback of their approach is that it is not online fashion, which requires the information on the total number of iterations $n$ (i.e., the sample size) as a priori.
-In other words, when a new data point $x_{n+1}$ arrives later, their algorithm needs to re-compute their estimate from the beginning and cannot update it within $O(d^2)$ computation, where $d$ is the dimensionality of the parameter vector $x$.
-It is not in line along with the spirit of SGD, where the sample size $n$ is usually unknown.
+To apply to SGD, \citet{chen2016statistical} modified the classic non-overlapping batch-means by allowing increasing batch sizes and showed that the modified batch-means estimator is consistent.
+However, their approach is not in line along with the spirit of SGD, the fully online fashion.
+Their construction of covariance estimator $\hat\Sigma_{n}$ requires the information on the total number of iterations $n$ a priori.
+There is no simple algebraic relation between $\hat\Sigma_{n}$ and $\hat\Sigma_{n+1}$.
+In other words, when a new data point $x_{n+1}$ arrives later, their algorithm needs to re-compute their estimate from the beginning and cannot perform efficient sequential updating.
+So the approach is computationally expensive for online learning, where the dynamic training data is arriving over time, and the goal is to make sequential predictions; see Remark \ref{rm: BM} for a detailed discussion of \citet{chen2016statistical}.